 When I returned to UCSC, I was reading a 1943 USGS Bulletin about the Sitka Greywacke on Chichagof and Baranof Islands in Southeastern Alaska and felt from the descriptions there may be blueschists mixed in with these greywackes.
 Blueschists are important metamorphic rocks since they contain the minerals glaucophane and crossite that form during high-pressure, low-temperature metamorphism deep in subduction zones.
 In 1943, the significance of these unusual sodic amphiboles wasn't recognized, so their presence often was overlooked.
 We already found a first-occurrence of blueschist in Kodiak and published it (Carden, Connelly, and other, 1978), but the thought of possibly another blueschist first-occurrence in Southeastern Alaska was exciting.
 I called John Carden at the University of Alaska in Fairbanks and told him of this 1943 article and my thoughts, and he shared my enthusiasm.

+Map of Chichagof and Baranof Islands.
+We put in at Sitka which is located inside Sitka Sound, and worked our way northwest across Khaz Strait to the inland waterways of Baranof Island where we were picked up by a Beaver 10 days later.
 Casey was on vacation, as was John's Advisor (Bob Forbes), so we worked up a plan for a quick field excursion to the region in hopes to making a discovery.
 John said he could come up with enough money from his grant to buy airline tickets for both of us to fly to Sitka if I could come up with a Zodiac, outboard, and related field gear.
 Time was short since it was late in the summer, so we planned to rendezvous in Sitka two weeks later.
 Upon arrival in Sitka, we went to a local outfitter and arranged for a Beaver float plane to pick us up from a location on north Chichagof Island nine days hence.
 We bought food and supplies, enough gas to make the one-way trip north, blew up the Zodiac, and off we went.
 John had little experience with skiffs, but I was experienced from two field seasons on Kodiak.
 Our route was primarily along inside passages where we were protected from rough Pacific swells, and there were few bears.
 We collected many metamorphic rocks along the way hoping some of them would contain the critical mineral assemblage with glaucophane or crossite.
 We could not know for sure if we found the correct assemblage until we returned to our universities and cut thin-sections of the rocks and examined them with polarizing microscopes, so for now all we could do was use our hand lenses and hope.

 John Carden in Zodiac, Pinta Bay, Chichagof Island.